indiesoftby/defold-yagames/README.md

         -- SDK is ready!
         -- From this moment, you can use all available functions, i.e. invoke ads, get player data, etc.
         --

+        -- For example, signal that the game has loaded all resources and is ready for user interaction: yagames.features_loadingapi_ready()

+        -- Do something else!
     end
 end